cognitect-labs/aws-api/README.md

 ## Approach

-AWS SDKs are described in data (json) which specifies operations, inputs, and outputs. aws-api uses the same data descriptions to expose a data-oriented interface, using service descriptions, documentation, and specs which are generated from the source descriptions.
+AWS APIs are described in data (json) which specifies operations, inputs, and outputs. aws-api uses the same data descriptions to expose a data-oriented interface, using service descriptions, documentation, and specs which are generated from the source descriptions.